 The IRS letter may also provide a number where you can fax your tax documents instead.
 It will typically be one of these numbers.
 These numbers may change, so always use the number on your letter or on the IRS website.

-For tax year 2020, the IRS is still having very long response times due to the backlog of work during the COVID-19 pandemic.
+For tax years 2020 and 2021, the IRS is still having very long response times due to the backlog of work during the COVID-19 pandemic.
 This is causing major delays in refunds especially regarding the Recovery Rebate Credit.
 Unfortunately, there is not much you can do except write a letter to your Congressman saying the IRS needs to reform its processes.